BalaKrishna9528/weather-forecast/README.md

 ## Features of This Project

-1.Search Bar
+1. Search Bar.\
-2.List of all the the weather Forecast for 5 days of the search city.
+2. List of all the the weather Forecast for 5 days of the search city.

+## Tech Stack Used in the Project

+1. React.js Library.\
+2. Redux for State Management .\
+3. Redux Thunk as Middle Ware to handle all the asynchronous weather API Calls.\
+4. Normal Css is used for styling

 ## Available Scripts